samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 ### Learn about IaC
 - IaC makes it easy to provision and apply infrastructure configurations, saving time.
 It standardizes workflows across different infrastructure providers (e.g., VMware, AWS, Azure, GCP, etc.) by using a common syntax across all of them.
-- **Makes infra more reliable** IaC makes changes idempotent, consistent, repeatable, and predictable.
+- **Makes infra more reliable**, IaC makes changes idempotent, consistent, repeatable, and predictable.
-- With IaC, we can test the code and review the results before the code is applied to our target environments
+- With IaC, we can test the code and review the results before the code is applied to our target environments.
 - Since code is checked into version control systems such as GitHub, GitLab, BitBucket, etc., it is possible to review how the infrastructure evolves over time.
-- **Makes infra more manageable** IaC provides benefits that enable mutation, when necessary Use cases:
+- **Makes infra more manageable**, IaC provides benefits that enable mutation, when necessary

+**Terraform use case**
- **Heroku App Setup**
+- **Heroku App Setup**
- **Multi-Tier Applications**
+- **Multi-Tier Applications**
- **Self-Service Clusters**
+- **Self-Service Clusters**
- **Software Demos**
+- **Software Demos**
- **Disposable Environments**
+- **Disposable Environments**
- **Software Defined Networking**
+- **Software Defined Networking**
- **Resource Schedulers**
+- **Resource Schedulers**
- **Multi-Cloud Deployment**: Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
+- **Multi-Cloud Deployment**, Terraform is cloud-agnostic and allows a single configuration to be used to manage multiple providers, and to even handle cross-cloud dependencies.
 This simplifies management and orchestration, helping operators build large-scale multi-cloud infrastructures.

 ### Manage infrastructure
 https://github.com/terraform-providers/terraform-provider-aws

-*terraform init* Running this command will download and initialize any providers that are not already initialized and are installed in the current working directory.
+**terraform init**, Running this command will download and initialize any providers that are not already initialized and are installed in the current working directory.

-Note: terraform init cannot automatically download providers that are not distributed by HashiCorp
+**Note:** terraform init cannot automatically download providers that are not distributed by HashiCorp(0.0.12v), however it is possible in terraform version(0.0.13v)

 To upgrade to latest version of all terraform modules ```terraform init -upgrade``` you can also use provider constraints using "version" within a provider block but that declares a new provider configuration that may cause problems particularly when writing shared modules.
-Hence recommended using "required_providers"
+Hence recommended using **required_providers**

 To defined multiple providers you can use "alias", all the plugins would be installed in below location
 ```
-windows 	%APPDATA%\terraform.d\plugins
+windows: %APPDATA%\terraform.d\plugins
-Other systems ~/.terraform.d/plugins
+Linux: ~/.terraform.d/plugins
 ```
 OS which are supported by terraform,
 ```